 Always confirm the legitimacy of any hardware or hosting invoice.
 Contact us with any questions or to confirm an invoice before paying.
 Delaying a purchase or bill payment is always better than transferring funds to a scammer.

 Ask questions of the Compass team.

 Miners can always contact the Compass team with questions about potential mining scams, including fraudulent invoices, phishing websites, and more.
-Email the support team: email@example.com.
-Or contact a Compass team member directly using the public team information found here.
+Fill out a support request form or contact a Compass team member directly using the public team information found here.

 Never share your hardware wallet seed phrase.

 Safely storing bitcoin requires transferring coins to a wallet that is secured by a 12- or 24- word password called a seed phrase.
 Never share your seed phrase with anyone, including Compass employees.
 Compass employees will never ask for a customer’s seed phrase.

 Be sure to write down a wallet’s seed phrase multiple times and store the phrase in secure locations.
 Learn more about best practices with wallet passwords here.

 Compass is constantly monitoring the mining market for scams.
 The entire team welcomes anyone to alert Compass of ongoing mining scams.
 Contact us at any time by filling out a support request form.
 Join the Compass community on Twitter to raise awareness of other scams.